-This process will continue each day for LSE customers that are identified as an outage in OMS.
 The LSE team will track all contact and wellness visit results to ensure contact is made through the completion of restoration.
-A detailed report of all activity (at the individual customer level) is provided to DPS on a daily basis on a standardized template, until all LSE customers are restored.
+A detailed daily report of all activity (at the individual customer level), including number of referrals, on a standardized template is provided to DPS, when requested.
+All LSE outreach plans have been enhanced to incorporate Covid-19 health and safety measures to protect PSEG Long Island employees and customers.